Tulip-Dev/tulip/doc/python/apichanges.rst

 .. warning::

-  In order to successfully set a property values using a tuple, the types of the elements it contains and its length are constrained according to the the property type:
+  In order to successfully set a property values using a tuple, the types of the elements it contains and its length are constrained according to the property type:

     * for :class:`tlp.ColorProperty`: the tuple must contain 3 or 4 integers between 0 and 255
     * for :class:`tlp.LayoutProperty` and :class:`tlp.SizeProperty`: the tuple must contain 2 or 3